 Focus On: Equitable Economic Development

-Over the past seven years, ISLP has developed a significant program of assistance to several governments of least developed countries regarding the management and use of their countries’ extractive sector wealth.
-This program draws on a major ISLP strength: its global access to lawyers with decades of experience in complex economic regulation and international business transactions, including in the extractive sector.
+Over the past seven years, ISLP has developed a significant program of assistance to several governments of least developed countries with their efforts to improve the management and governance of their countries’ extractive sector wealth.
+This is an area where ISLP is uniquely qualified to support both governments and local communities with some of the most experienced mining, environmental, tax, and other international transactions lawyers in the world.

-A recent partnership to provide training on oil and gas contracting has been developed with the International Law Institute - African Centre for Legal Excellence (ILI-ACLE).
-ISLP recruited Marian Hagler and Guly Sabahi, energy partners at Dentons, to lead a June 2013 training in Kampala, Uganda for 20 senior level government attorneys and officials from Uganda, Tanzania and Kenya.
+ISLP is proud to partner with the International Law Institute - African Centre for Legal Excellence (ILI-ACLE) on training in East Africa on oil and gas contracting.
+Marian Hagler and Guly Sabahi, energy partners at Dentons, led a training in Kampala, Uganda for 20 senior level government attorneys and officials from Uganda, Tanzania and Kenya.
 The training addressed the governance structure of the oil and gas industry; the legal and regulatory framework of oil and gas industry contracts; contract negotiation and drafting; legal and financial implications; the role of civil society; and other issues.
-This successful program led the way to another in Zanzibar on the negotiation, drafting and management of contracts in mid-September.
-ISLP volunteers Bernard L. Greer, a retired partner of Alston & Bird, and Thomas Studwell, a retired Baker & McKenzie partner, worked with lawyers and junior/ mid-level officials primarily from the public sector of several sub-Saharan African countries to help strengthen their understanding of the legal language of contracts.